zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Sarah says, “I don’t think there’s an afterlife for  animals, Dad.”
 An “afterlife” (afterlife) is a state that your soul is in after it dies.
 It’s the idea that you have a soul or spirit that continues living on, or it coul d simply refer to whatever happens to you after you die, whatever continued existence you have.
 Sarah says, “It’s all just part of the circle of life.”
 The phrase “circl e of life” is sometimes used to talk about the natural processes of birth, life, and dea th.

 Dad says, “Okay, I thought we could have a funeral for her so we can pay our respects.”
-A “funeral” (funeral) is a ceremony that  you hold after someone dies, often intended to honor the person who has died – t o give friends and family a chance to talk about the person, perhaps, or rememb er the person.
-“To pay your respects” (respects) – notice it’s plural – means t o honor someone’s memory or to remember someone in a nice way by actually going  to his or her funeral.
+A “funeral” (funeral) is a ceremony that  you hold after someone dies, often intended to honor the person who has died – to give friends and family a chance to talk about the person, perhaps, or rememb er the person.
+“To pay your respects” (respects) – notice it’s plural – means to honor someone’s memory or to remember someone in a nice way by actually going  to his or her funeral.

 Sarah says, “Is that really necessary?”
 Dad says, “ I thought you’d want one,” meaning I thought you would want a funeral for Fluf fy.
 Dad says, “She was your pet, after all.”
 But Sarah says, “No, let’s just bu ry her in the backyard.”
 “To bury” (bury) is to put a dead body into a hole in the gro und and cover it with dirt.
 Usually you put the body in some other container, s ome sort of box, which for a human body we would call a “coffin” (coffin).